ar6841/FaceRecognition/README.md

 Using the PCA coefficients as weights, we can reconstruct the original face image using a linear combination of the eigenfaces (eigenvectors.)
 ### 4. Matching:
 Matching is done by computing the distance between the PCA coefficients of two faces.

+## Instructions

+1) To run the program, add folder containing "EigenFaceRec.m”  and “Face Dataset” to the MATLAB path

+<br>2) Run "EigenFaceRec.m”

+<br>3) Enter the input image name in the MATLAB command line, add the “.jpg” or “.bmp”

+<br>4) The command line will output the input image Eigenface coefficients $\overrightarrow{\Omega}_i$

+<br>5) Wait for the script to display all the relevant image outputs in order

+<br>6) If the name of the file was entered incorrectly, re-run the program

 # Notes